164589 La Sagra: Orbit and classification

 La Sagra is a member of the Euterpe family (410), a small family of stony asteroids named after its principal body, 27 Euterpe.
-It orbits the Sun in the inner asteroid belt at a distance of 1.9–3.0 AU once every 3 years and 10 months (1,395 days; semi-major axis of 2.44 AU).
+It orbits the Sun in the inner asteroid belt at a distance of 1.9–3.0 AU, completing an orbit once every 3 years and 10 months (1,395 days; semi-major axis of 2.44 AU).
 Its orbit has an eccentricity of 0.22 and an inclination of 1° with respect to the ecliptic.
-The body's observation arc begins with a precovery taken by Spacewatch in October 1992, nearly 15 years prior to its official discovery observation at La Sagra Observatory.
+Its observation arc begins with a precovery taken by Spacewatch in October 1992, nearly 15 years prior to its official discovery observation at La Sagra Observatory.